satyajit-bagchi/articles/phone_data_to_ros/README.md

 After failing twice, I finally got this thing to work, and I felt sharing this would be a lot of help to a lot of students, hobbyists and lab inhabitants out there.

-In all honesty, I didn't do much.
+To be frank, I didn't do much.
 But when trying to do this, I had to go through a lot of unupdated information and discouraging comments and forum posts mentioning that this doesn't work anymore.
-And after getting this to work, I felt publishing this would be a value addition to any hackers out there.
+And after getting this to work after failing twice or thrice, I felt publishing this would be a value addition to any hackers out there.

 ## Prerequisites